Overlay

 Stamp Duty rules are different for those buying a second home.

 You’ll also pay a higher percentage of Stamp Duty when you’re buying an additional property.
 This is known as the Stamp Duty surcharge.
-In England and Northern Ireland, this is set at a minimum of 3%.
-Whereas in Wales it’s minimum of 4%, and in Scotland a minimum of 6%.
+In England, Wales and Northern Ireland, this is set at a minimum of 5%.
+Whereas in Scotland it may be different.

 What counts as a second home?